nss-day-cohort-60/national-parks-client-v2/README2.md

 National Parks is a responsive web application intended to allow park visitors to have one place with all the resources and information about US national parks.
 Users should be able to view and/or interact with a variety of park information and create and view public blog posts.
+The front end is coded with React18 and ES6, styled with Bootstrap and CSS.

 ## Feature Highlights